Shayankhannn/Live-Docs/README.md

 create a new file liveblocks.ts in lib and paste it

 in route we get users const clerkUser = await currentUser();

+we need to create a room whenever new document is created

+to create id run npm i nanoid